NobelEapen/sql-practice/README.md

 The columns must also have similar data types
 The columns in every SELECT statement must also be in the same order

+Note: The column names in the result-set are usually equal to the column names in the first SELECT statement.